Britannia Removals

 Moving to the Czech Republic with Britannia

-Britannia can offer you a door to door service to the Czech Republic, and can either ship your effects by shared load, by full container load, or by airfreight service.
+Your Move to the Czech Republic with Briannia – Britannia offers a door-to-door service to the Czech Republic, and can either ship your effects by shared load, by full container load, or by airfreight service.
 Our local removals agents in the Czech Republic can arrange customs clearance and deliver and unpack your personal belongings, including removal of debris on the day of delivery.

-Additional Removal Services – Britannia can provide a variety of additional services when moving to the Czech Republic.
+Additional Removal Services – Britannia provides a variety of additional services when moving to the Czech Republic.
 We are authorised to provide a comprehensive insurance, can arrange storage prior to delivery, and can also take care of your pet transport.

-If you are interested in our removal services to the Czech Republic, find out more about your moving costs, and read about our European removals, and additional moving services, such as money transfer.
+If you are interested in our removal services to the Czech Republic, you can request a quote, and read about our European removals, and additional moving services, such as money transfer.

 Living in the Czech Republic

-The Czech Republic is an increasingly popular destination for tourists and expats alike, as it combines a unique and vibrant cultural life with historical attractions, and relatively cheap living costs.
+The Czech Republic, aka Czechia, is an increasingly popular destination for tourists and expats alike, as it combines a unique and vibrant cultural life with historical attractions, and relatively cheap living costs.
 Whether you want to live in the cultural and commercial centre of the country, Prague, or are looking for a more relaxed life in the countryside, you’ll find a welcoming and friendly society.

 The Czech Republic is located in Central Europe, bordering Slovakia, Poland, Germany and Austria, and has a developed economy, ranking very high on the human development index.
 After over 40 years of communist rule, which collapsed in 1989, the Czech Republic is nowadays a multi-party parliamentary representative democracy, and is also one of the most stable and prosperous post-Communist states.